jrasell/nomad-toast/README.md

 Allocations triggers a watcher on the Nomad allocations endpoint and will notify you when allocations go through a state change.
 This can be helpful when keeping an eye on failed allocations, or just to have a general insight into allocation churn.

+The allocations command supports the following flags:

+* **--include-states** (comma separated list of strings: "") Comma-separated list of allocation client states that will be whitelisted for notifications.
+If specified, *only* these states will be included in notifications.
+* **--exclude-states** (comma separated list of strings: "") Comma-separated list of allocation client states that will be excluded from notifications.
+This takes priority over include-states.

+The set of client states is defined by the Nomad API - see the `AllocClientStatus` constants [in the API docs](https://godoc.org/github.com/hashicorp/nomad/api#pkg-constants).

 #### Command: `deployments`

 Deployments triggers a watcher on the Nomad deployments endpoint.
 This allows you to get notified of deployment activities on your cluster and allows stakeholders to gain insight.